cpare/My-Comic-Collection/README.md

 # My-Comic-Book-Collection
-  Python script that takes just a few inputs from an Excel sheet to query for additional details from https://comicspriceguide.com.
+  Python script that takes just a few inputs from a Google sheet to query for additional details from https://comicspriceguide.com.
-Result is an updated HTML page and XLS with current values, description, and other helpful features
+Result is an updated HTML page and Google Sheet with current values, description, and other helpful features

-<b>Provide the following items in an XLS:</b>
+<b>Provide the following items in a Google Sheet:</b>
  - <b>Title</b> - Your Comics Title (Amazing Spider Man)
  - <b>Issue</b> - The Issue Number (101)
  - <b>Grade</b> - Grade of the book based on numbers offered on https://comicspriceguide.com